Food Calories, Exercise Calories and Net Calories

 When you want to lose weight, understanding how your body uses the food you eat is important.
 The key thing to learn is the simple to say, but sometimes harder to do, phrase:

-"Weight loss = Inputting less than you Output"
+"Weight loss = Inputting less than your body needs to maintain its current weight"

 What this means is that to lose body fat you need to eat less than the amount of energy your body is using each day.